gzeinnumer/MyLibLogError/README.md

 ---

 ## Function Log Error
 **This library need permission.
-You can use your own yay to get permition, or you can use my repo, here is my repository ([MultiPermition](https://github.com/gzeinnumer/MultiPermition)) (Follow Step 1 - Step 9) :**
+You can use your own yay to get permition, or you can use my repo, here is my repository ([MultiPermition](https://github.com/gzeinnumer/MultiPermition)) (Follow Step 1 - Step 9)** :
-**Contoh Multi Check Permissions.
-Kamu bisa lihat contohnya disini MultiPermition ([docs](https://github.com/gzeinnumer/MultiPermition)) (Ikuti Step 1 - Step 9)** :

 ### DEBUG.
-If you find troble and this library doesn't work, you can trace error with thih log.
+If you find trouble and this library doesn't work, you can trace error with this log in logcat.
 |![](https://github.com/gzeinnumer/MyLibLogError/blob/master/assets/debug.jpg)|
 |--|

 #
 ### Step 1.
-If you has get permission, you can run function inside `onRequestPermissionsResult`  `onSuccessCheckPermitions` .
+If you has get permission, you can run function inside `onRequestPermissionsResult`  `onSuccessCheckPermitions`.
-**Remember : You only need use this function 1 TIME in your FirstActivity(on Manifest) / or Activity that you use to request permission**:
+**Remember : You only need use this function 1 TIME in your FirstActivity(on Manifest) or Activity that you use to request permission**:

 ```java
 public class MainActivity extends AppCompatActivity {